Jeffvvvv/YelpCamp/README.md

 "/campgrounds/:id/comments/:comment_id/edit": edit and update a comment for a campground

-"/campgrounds/:id/comments/:comment_id": DELETE request - delete a certain comment
+"/campgrounds/:id/comments/:comment_id": DELETE request - delete a comment